Olavo de Carvalho

 While publishing about politics, literature and philosophy since the 1980s, he made himself known to wider Brazilian audiences from the 1990s onwards, mainly writing columns for some of Brazil's major media outlets, such as the newspaper O Globo.
 In the 2000s, he began to use personal blogs and social media to convey his conservative and anti-communist ideas.
-In the late 2010s, he rose to prominence in the Brazilian public debate, being dubbed the "intellectual father of the new right" and the ideologue of Jair Bolsonaro, a label that he came to reject.
+In the late 2010s, he rose to prominence in the Brazilian public debate, being dubbed the "intellectual father of the new right" and the ideologue of Jair Bolsonaro, a label which he rejected.

-As a polemicist, Carvalho was criticized for often resorting to obscene ad hominem attacks.
-His books and articles have spread conspiracy theories and false information, and he has been accused of fomenting hate speech and anti-intellectualism.
+His books and articles spread conspiracy theories and false information, and he was accused of fomenting hate speech and anti-intellectualism.
 He positioned himself as a critic of modernity.
 His interests included historical philosophy, the history of revolutionary movements, the Traditionalist School and comparative religion.
 His views were rejected by some philosophers.

-Professional career
+From 2005 until his death, he lived near Richmond, Virginia, in the United States.
+He died in 2022 several days after reportedly testing positive for COVID-19.

+Early life and education

+Olavo de Carvalho's father was a lawyer and his mother worked in the printing industry.
+They divorced while he was a child.
+His first name, which he claimed meant "survivor" in Norwegian, was chosen by his grandmother.

+He told an interviewer that he was born sick and spent seven years bedridden.
+He had heart problems and Lyme disease.

+He was in school up to the fourth grade of "gymnasium" (ginásio), which was the name of elementary school in Brazil at the time.